-1. Read The Year of the Pig: Tales from the Chinese Zodiacby Oliver Chin and learn more about the Year of the Pig.
+1. Read The Year of the Tiger by Oliver Clyde Chin and learn more about the Year of the Tiger.

-The activity: According to the Chinese 12-year animal zodiac cycle, the Chinese year beginning in 2019 is the Year of the Pig.
-Did you know in Chinese culture pigs are a sign of wealth?
-Or that men born in the year of the pig are gentle and optimistic and women are full of excitement?
+The activity: According to the Lunar 12-year animal zodiac cycle, the Chinese year beginning in 2022 is the Year of the Tiger.
+Did you know that people born in years of the Tiger are fiercely independent and possess strong self-esteem?
+Or that the tiger’s lucky colors are blue and green?
 Send your students to this website and do some research to learn more fun facts.

 The book: In traditional Chinese culture, some people believed that a person’s character and destiny were somehow decided by his or her zodiac animal.
 This story explains the traits of each animal sign and what luck the future might hold for the person born under that sign.

-3. Read Peppa’s Chinese New Year Adapted by Mandy Archer and Cala Spinner and make these Recycled Bottle Pigs.
+4. Read Peppa’s Chinese New Year adapted by Mandy Archer and Cala Spinner and watch a movie about the Chinese New Year .

 The book: When their teacher tells Peppa and her friends that it’s time to celebrate Chinese New Year, they couldn’t be more excited!
 They have a blast hanging lanterns, eating fortune cookies, and putting on a dragon dance!